bbowles1/Hail-Annotate/docs/source/overview.rst

 What is GnomAD?
 ----------------

 The GnomAD database is a foundational resource in the genetics field which provides information on variant allele frequency and gene constraint.
 It is a database of healthy individuals who have received exome or genome sequencing.
-As of release v4.0, the GnomAD database contains information from over **800,000** individuals.
+As of release v4.0, the GnomAD database contains information from over 800,000 individuals.
 The fundamental premise of the GnomAD database is that regions of the genome which have critical biological functions will exhibit fewer mutations in healthy human populations.

 Case Study for GnomAD Usage
 ----------

 A common use case for the GnomAD dataset in clinical genomics is to identify benign mutations in a sequencing report.
 For example, the *CFTR* gene is a cause of autosomal recessive Cystic Fibrosis.
-Say you are a clinician and, in the process of screening your patient for disease-causing mutations, you observe an Adenine to Guanine variant on Chromosome 7, position 117480192, which occurs within an intron of *CFTR*.
+Say you are a clinician and, in the process of screening your patient for disease-causing mutations, you observe an Adenine to Guanine variant on Chromosome 7, position 117480192, which occurs within an intron of *CFTR* (this can be represented as a 7-117480192-A-G variant in GnomAD GRCh38 coordinates).
 This exact variant has been observed 231 times in healthy GnomAD individuals and has an allele frequency of 0.0001458 across all individuals in the database.
 Furthermore, there are two individuals who were observed with homozygous mutations in this gene.
 Further investigation is needed to conclusively rule out this variant as a cause of disease, but the weight of the evidence from GnomAD suggests that this change is not a major driver of cystic fibrosis.

-While this example is only one of the many ways the GnomAD database provides useful information for clinicians and researchers, it is emblematic of a foundational genomics task: matching patient genetic variants to the wealth of information available in GnomAD.
+While this example is only one of the many ways the GnomAD database provides useful information for clinicians and researchers, it is emblematic of a foundational clinical genetics task: matching patient genetic variants to the wealth of information available in GnomAD.

 What are VCF Files?